Matt Milano: 2017

-On May 11, 2017, the Buffalo Bills signed Milano to a four-year, $2.66 million contract that included a signing bonus of $261,506.
+On May 11, 2017, the Bills signed Milano to a four-year, $2.66 million contract that included a signing bonus of $261,506.

 Throughout training camp, Milano competed against veterans Ramon Humber and Gerald Hodges for the job as the starting weak side linebacker.
 Head coach Sean McDermott named Milano the backup weakside linebacker behind Humber to begin the regular season.

 On October 8, 2017, Milano earned his first career start and recorded four combined tackles during a 20–16 loss at the Cincinnati Bengals.
 He earned the start in place of strongside linebacker Ramon Humber, who was ruled inactive due to a broken hand suffered the previous week.
 On October 22, 2017, he had an impressive performance in his second consecutive start, making five combined tackles, two tackles for a loss, a pass deflection, and recorded his first career interception in the Bills' 30–27 victory over the Tampa Bay Buccaneers.
 His first career interception was off a pass attempt by Jameis Winston and he returned it 15 yards and received the game ball from head coach Sean McDermott.
 In Week 8, Milano collected four combined tackles and scored his first career touchdown in the 34–14 win against the Oakland Raiders.
 In the second quarter of that game, cornerback Leonard Johnson forced a fumble by Raiders' running back DeAndré Washington, that was recovered by Milano and returned 40 yards for a touchdown.
-The following week, Humber resumed his starting role at weakside linebacker and Milano returned to a reserve role.
+The following week, against the New York Jets, Humber resumed his starting role at weakside linebacker and Milano returned to a reserve role.

 On December 10, 2017, Milano was named the starting weakside linebacker over Humber and recorded a season-high 11 combined tackles in a 13–7 victory against the Indianapolis Colts.
 The next day, defensive coordinator Leslie Frazier stated Milano would remain the starting weakside linebacker barring any unforeseen circumstances.
 During a Week 17 matchup at the Miami Dolphins, Milano recorded six combined tackles, but ultimately left the 22–16 victory after suffering a hamstring injury.
-He was listed as inactive and missed the Buffalo Bills 10–3 AFC Wildcard loss at the Jacksonville Jaguars.
+He was listed as inactive and missed the Bills 10–3 AFC Wild Card Round loss at the Jacksonville Jaguars.
 Milano finished his rookie season with 49 combined tackles (32 solo), two pass deflections, one interception, and a fumble recovery in 16 games and five starts.
-Pro Football Focus gave Milano an overall grade of 72.2 for 2017.
-It ranked 41st among all qualifying linebackers and third among all rookie linebackers, behind Reuben Foster (90.7) and Zach Cunningham (80.6).

 2018

 In Week 3, Milano recorded a sack, an interception, a fumble recovery, two passes defensed and eight tackles in a 27–6 win over the Minnesota Vikings, earning him AFC Defensive Player of the Week.
 In Week 14, Milano suffered a broken fibula and underwent season-ending surgery.
 He was placed on injured reserve on December 11, 2018.
-Milano finished his second professional season with 78 combined tackles, 1 sack, and 3 interceptions.
+Milano finished his second professional season with 78 combined tackles, one sack, and three interceptions.